PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 **NOTE** a window **must be Read or Finalized** before any Update calls can be made.
 Also, not all settings available to you when you created the Element are available to you via its `update` method.

-Here is an example of updating a Text Element
+Here is an example of updating a Text Element;

 ```python
 import PySimpleGUI as sg